SchematicHQ/schematic-go/README.md

 Or call `client.Prewarm(ctx, evaluationCtx, []string{"credit-type-id"})` directly, which returns any acquire error.
 Both are no-ops in server mode.

+Pre-warming resolves the company the way the server does: it looks the keys up first, whatever they are named, and only when nothing matches does it read a value carrying Schematic's `comp_` prefix as the company ID.

 ### When a check cannot gate

 A check that cannot gate, because the API is unreachable, Redis is down, or the lease is exhausted, fails closed by default: `Allowed` is false and nothing is reserved.
 Pass `schematicclient.WithFailOpen()` where letting traffic through beats denying it.